Learn about many of the available medications in our database.

 Belimumab can be given as an intravenous (into a vein) infusion or a subcutaneous (under the skin) injection.

-When belimumab is given as an intravenous (into a vein) infusion, the recommended adult dose is calculated as 10 mg per kilogram of body weight.
+When belimumab is given as an intravenous (into a vein) infusion, the recommended adult dose for SLE or lupus nephritis is calculated as 10 mg per kilogram of body weight.
 It is given over 1 hour every 2 weeks for the first 3 doses.
 After the first 3 doses, it is given once every 4 weeks.
 Careful handling of this medication is required.
 It is always given under the supervision of a doctor in a hospital or similar setting with access to sterile equipment for preparation.

 Subcutaneous belimumab is used with the guidance and supervision of a doctor.
 Your doctor or nurse will assist you in the preparation and injection of your first dose (or first few doses).
 Do not attempt to inject this medication on your own until you completely understand how to inject a dose.
 Rotate the injection sites (stomach, upper thighs) to minimize injection site skin irritation.